 |Wireless Charging||No||No||US version only||No||Yes|

 Based on the specs, you might think the largest capacity battery will have the best battery life, but there’s more to battery life than just capacity.
-Clean code, rogue apps, background processes and display resolution can all have large impacts on battery life, so how does the OnePlus 5 battery life compare to these other devices?
+Clean code, rogue apps, background processes, and display resolution can all have significant impacts on battery life, so how does the OnePlus 5 battery life compare to these other devices?
 Let’s find out:

 Wi-Fi Browsing test (higher is better)